itsbrex/descript-youtube/README.md

 ## 🧭 Routes

-The app has the 3 routes:
+The app has the 4 routes:

 -  `/api/all-info/videoId`
 -  `/api/video/videoId`
+-  `/api/get-local-images` - This is a custom API route to bypass CORS restrictions and allow downloading thumbnails as jpg images
 -  `/video/videoId`

 ---

-## 🎁 Bonus: Default Next.js README
+## 🎁 Default Next.js README

 Descript-YouTube is built by harnessing the powers of [Next.js](https://nextjs.org/).
 It's kickstarted with the robust [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) boilerplate.